-If you want to go to the Department of Motor Vehicles to obtain a learner’s permit (the first step in getting your driver’s license) or photo ID, you must have either a Social Security number (see above) or a letter of ineligibility to apply.
+If you want to go to the Department of Motor Vehicles to obtain a learner’s permit (the first step in getting your driver’s license) or photo ID, you must have either a Social Security number (see above) or fill out NSS-1A, Affidavit stating no social security number.

 - Visa (except for Canadian citizens)

 - I-20 (bring all old I-20s as well)

 - Social Security card or Affidavit Stating no Social Security Number

 All documents must be original and not photocopies.
 See this complete list of all acceptable documents.

 To obtain your learner's permit, you must first pass a written test.
 Before taking the test, you should review the study guide and other details.
 The test should take approximately 30 minutes, depending on your speed.